Miguel Cabrera: Early life

+Professional career

 Minor leagues

 Miguel was signed by the Marlins in 1999 as an amateur free agent and came up through their farm system, teaming with future major leaguers Adrián González and Dontrelle Willis.

 He began his professional career in 2000 as a shortstop in the Gulf Coast League (GCL).
 After batting .260 with 10 doubles, two triples, and two home runs through 57 games for the GCL Marlins, Cabrera was promoted to Class-A ball where he finished the final eight games batting .250 with 6 RBIs for the New York–Penn League (NYPL) Blue Sox in Utica, New York.
 While playing that winter for the Tigres de Aragua in the Venezuelan Winter League, manager Bill Plummer moved Cabrera from shortstop to third base.

 Heading into 2001, the Marlins bumped Cabrera up to the Low Class-A Kane County Cougars.
 He earned his way into the Futures Game during All-Star Weekend in Seattle, along with González.
 He ended the year batting .268 with 30 extra-base hits, 66 RBIs, and distinguished himself as having the strongest arm in the Midwest League.

 Entering the following season, Cabrera was once again promoted, this time to the Jupiter Hammerheads of the High Class-A Florida State League.
-At the request of then Marlins coach Ozzie Guillén, Cabrera made the transition from shortstop to third base.
-By July, his average was locked in at .277, and he led his team with 45 RBI earning himself a second trip to the Future's game, where he collected two singles.
+At the request of the Marlins coach Ozzie Guillén, Cabrera made the transition from shortstop to third base.
+By July, his average was at .277, and he led his team with 45 RBI earning himself a second trip to the Future's game, where he collected two singles.
 He finished the season batting .278 with 43 doubles and 75 RBIs.
 Up to this point, he hit just nine homers in his 489 at-bats.

 To begin the 2003 season, Cabrera earned another promotion to the Double-A Carolina Mudcats.
 There he again teamed up with Willis, the left-handed fireballer with whom he would join in the majors.
-In his fourth professional season, Miguel was shredding the competition.
 In April, he hit .402, and by June his average stood at .365 with 10 homers and 59 RBIs before being called up to the majors.